carboclan/pm/research/hashrate-derivative-en.md

 Traditionally, investing in cloud mining has the following economic model: User invests a certain amount of money to purchase cloud mining capacity and receives mining earnings (netted of maintainence fees) daily in the period following the investment.
 The investor hopes that the total return would be greater than the initial investment.
 Disregarding token exchange rate fluctuation (or fully hedging exchange rate), cloud mining return only depends on mining difficulty.

 Mining contract can easily realize the above process: User purchases an array of same-sized long positions of mining contract that settle in chronological order, with the lower bound of the Index being 0.
 This process is very similar to cloud mining.
 The user will receive settlement amount from the mining contract in chronological order.
 The process of receiving the earnings mimics mining cashflow.
 The amount of hashrate user purchased corresponds to the long position of the Index.
-For example, the bitcoin mining contract use 10<sup>18</sup> hash/s as the basic unit.
-Therefore, purchasing one long position token is equivalent to purchasing 10<sup>18</sup> hash/s of cloud mining capacity.
+For example, the bitcoin mining contract use 1T hash/s as the basic unit.
+Therefore, purchasing (1 / _Multiplier_) long position tokens is equivalent to purchasing 1T hash/s of cloud mining capacity.
 Since the lower bound of the Index is 0, long position will never be liquidated, which is similar to mining.

 ### 4.6 Speculation